 - To support effective communication, there are video remote interpreter devices, ClearMasks, sound amplifiers, magnifiers, large print materials, and writing tools available upon request at the check-in area.

-If you have a MyNM account, a copy of your vaccine information will be sent to your account following your appointment.
-You can also find the digital and printable vaccination record via MyNM:
+If you have a MyNM account, a copy of your vaccine information will be sent to your account following your visit.
+To find the digital and printable vaccination record via MyNM:

 - Log into MyNM at nm.org/mynm.